Decentralizez0neid/bittensor-ideathon/README.md

 ## Submitted by: Decentralize Dzone Dev-ID

-#25 February 2026
+25 February 2026

-#“Transforming claim verification into an incentive-aligned
+“Transforming claim verification into an incentive-aligned intelligence market”

-#intelligence market”
+Subnet Design Proposal for the <a>Bittensor Subnet Ideathon 2026</a>

 **1. Executive Summary**